Depending on your requirements, there are a number of different types of care which could be applicable to you:

 Care at home

 Most people would prefer to stay in their own home and receive appropriate care for as long as possible.
+To be able to stay at home, it might be necessary to adapt your home or move to a more suitable property.

 Residential care can be broken down into two separate categories: